Hirakud Captive Power Plant

 Hirakud Power Plant is a coal based captive thermal power plant located near Hirakud in Sambalpur district in the Indian state of Odisha.
-The power plant began commercial production in April 2013, is operated by the Hindalco Industries.
-The plant supplies power to Hirakud smelter of Hindalco Industries.
-The coal for the plant is sourced from Talabira captive coal mines.
+The power plant began commercial production in April 2013, is operated by the Hindalco Industries, the metals flagship company of the Aditya Birla Group.
+The plant supplies power to Hindalco's Hirakud smelter.

 Capacity

 It has an installed capacity of 467.5 MW.
 The plant is functional.